My Flying Page

 Here is a photo I took at Headcorn.

 Along the way I gained Night, Multi and IMC Ratings.
 Whilst the night and IMC ratings all went smoothly, the twin rating, in the Flying Hut’s Piper Aztec G-BCCE in must have been one of the most drawn out ever.
 I started it in 2003 and finally completed the course and passed the test in 2007.
 I still think the panel looks daunting.

-I have renewed my MEP rating ever since, usually in a Piper Aztec, but once in a Beech Duchess.
+I have renewed my MEP from time to time since initial issue, most recently this year.
+This has usually been in a Piper Aztec, but was once in a Beech Duchess.
 I am embarrassed to say that I have never flown a twin without an instructor or examiner in the cockpit.

 In 2005 I started learning to fly Robinson 22 Helicopters with Fast Helicopters at Shoreham.

 After about 60 hours training, mainly in an R22, but with some on an Enstrom F28, I finished my PPL(H) in 2006.

 I completed the Enstrom piston helicopter type rating and, for a few years, owned a quarter share in G-BURI, an Enstrom F28C which was based at Goodwood.